KidRated.com is listed by the kidSAFE Seal Program.

 Kenwood House Hampstead Heath Autumn KidRated Family Days Out

-Well it’s time you grabbed your coats and took a family trip into the great London outdoors.
+Well it’s time you grabbed your coats and took a family trip into the great London outdoors with one of our family friendly London walks.

 You know it makes sense and if you’ve got a dog they’ll thank you for it as well…